webbrandon/mc/README.md

 The purpose of this tool is to simplify management of continuous integration and delivery pipelines.
 Configure service pipelines into configuration packages.
 Call pipelines for a service through these packages locally or in an existing continuous integration and delivery service.

+Not familiar with CI/CD orchestration and are wondering what's so great about MC?
+Take a challenge and see the ways it can help you in your everyday development and management practices, [learn more](HACKS.md).

 **Features**
 - Configure individual pipeline steps.
-- Use shell script of any kind. (eg. bash, python, node.js, ...)
+- Use shell script of any kind for step development. (eg. bash, python, node.js, ...)
 - Assign steps into pipeline flows.
 - Built in templating engine.
 - Customize prompting for collecting environment values.
 - Git repository handling.
 - Assign dotenv files to pipeline.
 - Run flows in containerized environments. **beta**
-- Deploy in existing CI/CD systems.
+- Deploy in existing CI/CD systems. [learn more](#deploy-in-existing-cicd)

 ## Usage